dreamcatcher-tech/dev.to/blog-posts/anonymous-coding/anonymous-coding.md

 1. nominate one user as the library owner
 1. in each repo, stored in their home dir, chmod .git 700 so that no accidental commits can be made by any other user, leaking the relationship between users
 1. make a group shared between the dev accounts called 'dev'

+Running independent versions of the tor browser:

+1. in the second torbrowser, in `about:config` change the following:
+   1. `network.proxy.socks_port` to be different to any other instances
+   1. `extensions.torlauncher.control_port` to be different to any other instances

 ## Cashing out to fiat